gwax/www-gwax/posts/2005/12/beware-the-white-elephanoceros.rst

 theory proposed that advanced predictions had been run to generate the list (a la Foundation Series).
-There were, of course, other lesser theories but the common theme was that the White Elephanoceros was carrying out targetted killings to manipulate the future.
+There were, of course, other lesser theories but the common theme was that the White Elephanoceros was carrying out targeted killings to manipulate the future.
 The discussion then turned to the matter of the ethics of interfering with the White Elephanoceros; if he was enacting the planned will of a superior system, my interference would inevitably cause more harm than good.
 If the White